galenlynch/PointProcesses.jl/docs/src/index.md

 ## Motivation

-Working with recorded event data — spike trains, behavioral events, stimulus onsets — requires two abstractions that are tightly coupled in practice but rarely coupled in code: **collections of timestamped events** and **the temporal intervals they live on**.
+Working with recorded event data — spike trains, calcium-imaging transients, behavioral syllable onsets — requires two abstractions that are tightly coupled in practice but rarely coupled in code: **collections of timestamped events** and **the temporal intervals they live on**.
 A spike train is not just a sorted vector of times; it is a sorted vector of times *defined on a recording interval*, and operations on it (computing a firing rate, windowing to a trial, intersecting with another recording) must respect that domain.

 EventIntervals makes this coupling explicit.
 Every `Points` object carries its domain interval, and the package provides operations that act on both together: windowing produces a lazy `SubPoints` view rather than a copy, rate calculations use the interval's measure as the denominator, and joining two point processes produces a result whose interval is the union of the inputs.